aliasghar08/daily_planner_in_flutter/README.md

   - Custom titles, descriptions, and categories

 - 🔔 **Alarms & Notifications**
-  - Schedule alarms using native Android code
+  - Schedule alarms using android_alarm_manager_plus and showed them using native kotlin implementation
   - Alarm logic integrated with each task type
   - Multiple alarms for a task